jbuitt/laravel-echo-client/README.md

 The variable `[host]` is the hostname of the server where Laravel Echo Server is running.
 The `[tls]` variable should usually be set to `true`, unless you're testing on a local server.
 The variables `[channel]` and `[event]` correspond to the public channel that you subscribe to and event that you wish to listen for.
 The `[command]` and `[param]` variables are optional and specifies the path to a script or program that you'd like to run on event broadcast.
 The param is the event's parameter that you wish to pass to the command.

-For example, if the event broadcast includes the keys `name` and `datetime`, and you wish to pass the 'name' key to the command '/path/to/some/script', you should specify the following:
+For example, if the event broadcast includes the keys `name` and `datetime`, and you wish to pass the `name` key to the command '/path/to/some/script', you should specify the following:

 ```
   "command": "/path/to/some/script",